 There are a lot of bad quality processes that can lead teams to a point where stories have a semi-descriptive title but lack any form of description or acceptance criteria.

 It's easy to fall into a pattern where you have enough tacit knowledge to figure it out, but this is generally a bad idea when you consider acceptance criteria are a form of requirements.
-It's worth pushing back on a lack of acceptance criteria to cover yourself, otherwise too many assumptions can be made.
+Well-written acceptance criteria is important to create a shared understanding between product, development, and QA.
+Without shared understanding, assumptions are made.

-One way to address this using the technique above:
+One way to address this using the adapted technique could be:

-I realise it's a priority (like everything else, amirite?), but we shouldn't be testing against stories with no acceptance criteria.
+I realise it's a priority (like everything else, amirite?), but we shouldn't be testing, or developing, against stories with no acceptance criteria.
 I am going to start reviewing user story testability using a prompt based on this awesome blog post to get us started on the right path.
 Please take a look and let me know what you think.

 and what about you?

 Have you ever planted a flag on something and not budged on it?
 What led you to that point and how did you end up breaking the deadlock?
+Can you think of a name for the adapted technique?
 Let me know if you fancy a chat about it!